 Kieron was introduced digitally to Kevin through a friend.
 But it took him a year to finally meet him in person.
 He was persistent in his outreach to Kevin, reconnecting every few months but each time getting a polite “there’s a lot on my place right now” in response.

 Finally an opportunity presented itself.
 Kieron discovered that Kevin was going to be at an event in Vancouver (Kieron’s hometown) and reached out to his friend who originally introduced them to see if he could get a meeting.
 Kevin agreed to a brief 30-minute meeting.

 Kieron leapt at the opportunity, even tough he was not sure the meeting would happen with Kevin’s tight schedule.
 Fortunately, it happened, they met in a hotel lobby but Kevin wanted to grab lunch.
 The 30-minute meeting extended into a 3-hour meeting over a meal.
 Kevin loved his ideas and only left after being pulled away to go speak.

 Thanks to patient and persistent outreach and allowing time for the right opportunity to appear.
 Kevin was able to get a new investor for his company and a new friend.
 If he would have turned away at the first “I’m too busy” right now, this never would have happened.

 Don’t get disheartened if your early attempts at The Harvest Method don’t immediately create the results you want.
 Most people give up too soon or push too hard early on.
 With patient and persistent effort you’ll open doors to incredible opportunities.

-No matter how brilliant of a writer you are, nor how interesting your ideas, without building relationships your content (and your business) will not go far.
+No matter how brilliant of a writer you are, nor how interesting your ideas, without building relationships and influencer marketing your content (and your business) will not go far.